GR10 E - Painting Unit

 You will be planning and working through your ideas in your sketchbook for your painting.
 This is what you must include...

-In class, you were asked to select an image and re-interpret this 3 different ways using the three art approaches: Imitationalism, Emotionalism, and Formalism.
+In class, you were asked to recreate the image posted below and re-interpret this 3 different ways using the three art approaches: Imitationalism, Emotionalism, and Formalism.
 Each drawing should be 1/2 page in size and include some use of colour.
 This exercise was in order to help you decide on your preferred style - which did you feel most comfortable with?

 When choosing your reference image(s), be sure that you are considering the following: is this image interesting and original?
 Will this image work well with my art approach?
 How can I alter this image to make it my own as an artist?